 Austin Plastic Surgery Institute understands patients have already endured a trying period due to breast cancer and other diseases, and that breast reconstruction procedures can be very stressful on patients if not handled with care.
-That is why Austin Plastic Surgery Institute offers a breast reconstruction surgery utilizing several different methods.
+That is why Austin Plastic Surgery Institute offers breast reconstruction surgery utilizing several different methods.
 From consultation in our Austin, TX office to recovery, our highly trained staff and board-certified plastic surgeons will be by your side every step of the way to ease stress and ensure you are comfortable.
-With Austin PSI’s breast reconstruction procedure, patient’s breasts will look balanced, breast contour and nipple are restored, and it remedies the use of an external prosthesis.
+With Austin PSI’s breast reconstruction procedure, the patient’s breasts will look balanced, breast contour and nipple are restored, and it remedies the use of an external prosthesis.

 Breast Reconstruction Reviews

 “Dr. Wilder is awesome.
-He fixed my capsular contracture in left breast from a previous Dr. and his whole team is a solid and upbeat unit.
+He fixed my capsular contracture in my left breast from a previous Dr. and his whole team is a solid and upbeat unit.
 I really appreciated his bedside manner.
-After a lot of consultations you realize there are a lot of doctors who A. Tell you what you want to hear and promise you the moon B. Automatically tell you the most expensive option is the best idea or C. Tell you you would look TERRIBLE a certain size (yes this happened with a Dr. T. here in Austin.)
+After a lot of consultations, you realize there are a lot of doctors who A. Tell you what you want to hear and promise you the moon B. Automatically tell you the most expensive option is the best idea or C. Tell you you would look TERRIBLE a certain size (yes this happened with a Dr. T. here in Austin.)
 Anyways, I felt Dr. Wilder was very transparent and realistic with me and my expectations and gave his honest opinion.
 He definitely took the time to answer my million questions he probably gets daily like it was his first time hearing it.
-If you're searching, at least do yourself a favor and consult with him.
+If you'researching, at least do yourself a favor and consult with him.
 His Nurse Tricia is also a sweetheart and super attentive and it was the best anesthesia experience I've ever had.
 Mitzi, who helped me with scheduling and paperwork is also sweet as pie.
 Thanks Dr. Wilder!”

 – E.F. /